Dart library for controlling Yeelight products over LAN.

 final device = Device( address: InternetAddress("192.168.1.183"), port: 55443, ); await device.turnOn(); // turn the device on // set red color with smooth transition await device.setRGB( color: Colors.red, effect: const Effect.smooth(), duration: const Duration(milliseconds: 500), ); await device.setBrightness(brightness: 70); // set brightness to 70 % device.disconnect(); // always disconnect when you are done!

-This single TCP connection is then used for every command.
-So when you are done,
+This single TCP connection is then used for another command(s).
+But when you are done,

 you should close the connection.